Nasdaq and S&P 500 see the biggest single-day gain in two weeks

 Tokyo — It is Japan’s stated aim to up the ante even further when they play SA in their Rugby World Cup (RWC) quarterfinal here on Sunday.

 Japan, who have impressed with their high-tempo‚ high-energy game, want to introduce‚ or rather expose the Springboks to their whirlwind style of play...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.